georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

 }
 ```

-And now let's modify our `setData()` function so that all this logic runs as soon as the app starts.
+And lastly we'll modify our `setData()` function so that all this logic runs as soon as the app starts.

 ```ts
 function setData() {